Intrinsic value is the future value of an asset. Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 Feel free to use price and EPS or price and book value.

-Anything that you consider as the close approximation of the cash generated in the business is the right choice.
-However, the free cash flow may not be ideal because if the company is investing the money, the FCF will reduce.
+Anything you consider as a close approximation of the cash generated in the business is the right choice.
+However, the free cash flow may not be ideal because the FCF will reduce if the company invests the money.

 Final Thoughts